Vaporsens: A Utah Innovation

 Vaporsens is a privately held company headquartered in Salt Lake City, UT and its breakthrough technology is based on advanced sensor research from the University of Utah's Materials Science Department directed by Dr. Ling Zang.

 The company has exclusively licensed the intellectual property from the University.
-The original research on the sensor material and chemistry has been funded by the Department of Homeland Security through Dr. Ling Zang'slab at the University of Utah (www.eng.utah.edu/~lzang/).
+The original research on the sensor material and chemistry has been funded by the Department of Homeland Security through the Zang lab at the University of Utah (www.eng.utah.edu/~lzang/).

 Leadership and Key Personnel